Family says Ninja blender blew up in home

 Back in 2015, the US Consumer Products Safety Commission listed recalls for similar blenders.

-12 different models were linked to 53 reports of lacerations stemming from incidents involving the device's blade.
+Officials said 12 different models were linked to 53 reports of lacerations stemming from incidents involving the device's blade.

-Sahagun says she reached out to the company about theirs but did not get the response she hoped to receive.
+Sahagun said she reached out to the company but did not get the response she hoped to receive.

-"She was like oh we'll get back you in 48 hours, and I was like please don't do that I don't want to make a big deal."
+"She was like, 'Oh, we'll get back you in 48 hours,'" she said.
+"And I was like, 'Please don't do that.
+I don't want to make a big deal.'"

 We contacted Ninja Kitchen for comment but are still waiting to hear back from them.